jerryhgladinet/docs/admin/source/chapter03.rst

 **Hide ‘Forgot your password’ link on login**

     Most often it is used when Active Directory integration is set.
-The user will need to do forget-and-change password the normal Active Directory way instead of the way CentreStack provides.
+The user will need to do a forget-and-change password the normal Active Directory way instead of the way CentreStack provides.
 In this case, it is recommend to hide the "Forgot your password" link.

 **Don’t retry when login failed**

     Most often it is used when the Active Directory user has low failed-count on lock-out policy.
-When the user’s password is wrong, a few retry can lock out the user’s Active Directory account.
+When the user’s password is wrong, a few retries can lock out the user’s Active Directory account.
 The retry feature can be used when there is no Active Directory lock out or when the lock out count is high.

 **Show ‘purge storage option’ when delete user**

-    By default when a user is deleted, the user’s home directory storage content is not touched for later use or review.
+    By default, when a user is deleted, the user’s home directory storage content is not touched for later use or review.
 If it is desired to delete the user’s content when the user is deleted, this can show the purge option.

 **Enable Multiple AD Domain Support**

     In the multi-tenant environment, you can always link one Active Directory to a tenant.
-However, in some cases, a single tenant may have multiple un-related Active Directory.
+However, in some cases, a single tenant may have multiple un-related Active Directories.
 In this case, Enable Multiple AD Domain support will be useful.

     When you have multiple Active Directory from multiple forests in a specific tenant, you can turn on this option.
-The Cluster Server software is capable of automatically search for domains in one single forest.
+The Cluster Server software is capable of automatically searching for domains in one single forest.

     However, for multiple forests, the software will allow you to manually enter the root of each domain when this option is enabled.